 75-90% of retail traders lose money trading Forex and CFDs.
 You should consider whether you understand how CFDs and leveraged trading work and if you can afford the high risk of losing your money.
 We may receive compensation when you click on links to products we review.
 Please read our advertising disclosure.
 By using this website you agree to our Terms of Service.

-These are the best-regulated cryptocurrency brokers in Tanzania for 2023.
+These are the best cryptocurrency brokers in Tanzania for 2024, according to our testing and our research.

 • HFM - Crypto Copy-trading and 1:50 leverage